 Barrydowne College is a re-engagement school in partnership with Cambrian College.
 This secondary school within a college supports students ages 18 to 21 who would benefit from a small class learning environment and who have not been successful in a regular secondary school.
 The setting, with small class sizes, individualized instruction and a flexible timetable, allows for a focus on programming designed to meet student needs.
 The school offers a wide variety of courses including elective credits such as Art, Food and Nutrition, First Nations, Métis and Inuit Studies as well as the Arts and Culture SHSM.
 Students earn credits, build soft skills and develop links to community college programs including Dual Credits.
-Students also have the potential of earning paid co-operative education credits.
-To learn more, please call Principal Susan Kett at 705.566.2302.
+Students also have the potential of earning paid Co-operative Education credits.

+To learn more, please call Principal Susan Kett at 705.566.2302 or visit barrydowne.rainbowschools.ca.